FranDT/CloudComputingProjects/PageRank/README.md

 * Sort phase: we use the sortBy transformation to obtain an RDD that is sorted by value, that corresponds to the rank.

 ### Design of the algorithm in Java
-In the following picture, we’ve reported the DAG of the Java implementation, in which we show just two iterations of the PageRank algorithm:
+In the following picture, we’ve reported the DAG of the Java implementation:

 <img width="731" alt="Screen Shot 2021-08-12 at 12 16 53" src="https://user-images.githubusercontent.com/41535744/129180435-546d8a7e-cecd-40f3-bf00-acdf3c07cc7f.png">